Robert Page Sims

 Sims taught first at the Virginia Seminary (Virginia University of Lynchburg) as a science professor.
 Next he taught at the Douglass School in Huntington, West Virginia.
 He then served five years as assistant principal of Bluefield State College under President Hamilton Hatter before becoming president himself in 1906.
-While serving as president he maintained a correspondence and professional relationship with W.E.B.
-Dubois regarding civil rights issues for African Americans and attended the Pan-African Congress in Europe in 1921.
+While serving as president he maintained a correspondence and professional relationship with W. E. B. Du Bois regarding civil rights issues for African Americans and attended the Pan-African Congress in Europe in 1921.
 Sims stepped down as president of Bluefield in 1936 but continued to stay involved with the school.
 He died in 1944.
 He was buried at the Cedar Hill Cemetery in Bolivar, West Virginia, near Harpers Ferry.